 Sydney is 280km from Canberra, and if you’re planning on a road trip it’ll take you around 3 hours straight down the Hume & Federal Highways.
-Add 30 min if you plan on grabbing some road trip coffee or a cheeseburger.
+Add 30 min if you want to grab some road trip coffee or a cheeseburger.

 There is a picturesque direct rail service from Sydney to Canberra that departs from Central Station and heads south via Goulburn.
 The train takes around 4.5 hours to get from Sydney to Canberra.
 For more information check out the NSW Trainlink website.

 Flying is going to be the quickest way you’ll get from Melbourne to Canberra, clocking in at just over an hour but is most likely not the cheapest.
-There are regular flights with Tiger, Virgin and Qantas from Melbourne to Canberra, and you can find the full list of flights on their websites.
+There are regular flights with Rex, Virgin, Jetstar and Qantas from Melbourne to Canberra, and you can find the full list of flights on their websites.

 There is no direct Canberra to Melbourne rail service.
 This service runs to Albury by train and will then transfer you to Canberra by bus.
 Alternately, catch the Melbourne to Sydney train and transfer to Canberra from Goulburn railway station.
 You can find timetables and booking information here.